PlayStation 2 Architecture

 System Configuration.

-The shell features some practical sections which allow performing day-to-day operations, like manipulating the saves of the memory card.
-It also provides some exceptional options, like changing the current video mode.
+The shell is composed of multiple user interfaces for managing typical operations, like manipulating the save data stored in the memory card or altering the clock.
+It also provides some advanced options, like changing the current video mode.

 Games